-- Delays in detecting and providing care for those involved in a road traffic crash increase the severity of injuries.
-Care of injuries after a crash has occurred is extremely time-sensitive: delays of minutes can make the difference between life and death. - Of 1565 fatal accidents, 700 or 41.8% were hit and run cases in 2017, while last year 41.8 % cases were in hit and run category.
-In terms of total accidents 1807, (27.1%) were of hit and run in the year 2017. - Most accidents occurred at nights when there were no eye witnesses to such occurrences.
+- Delays in detecting and providing care for those involved in a road traffic crash increases the severity of injuries.
+Care of injuries after a crash has occurred is extremely time-sensitive: delay of minutes can make the difference between life and death. - Of 1657 fatal accidents, 765 or 46.17% were hit and run cases in 2018, while last year 41.8 % cases were in hit and run category.
+In terms of total accidents, 2068 (31.74%) were of hit and run cases in the year 2018. - Most accidents occurred at night when there were no eye witnesses to such occurrences.
 The apathetic attitude of people generally leads to such category of accidents remaining unsolved.
 Often, passers-by try to ignore or avoid getting involved in helping the accident victims on the pretext of not having time or avoiding legal hassle.
-This is despite the issuance of good samaritan guidelines by Ministry of Road Transport and Highways and highlights the need for more publishing, awareness campaign and effective implementation of good samaritan guidelines on field.
+This is despite the issuance of good Samaritan guidelines by Ministry of Road Transport and Highways and highlights the need for more publishing, awareness campaign and effective implementation of good Samaritan guidelines on field.